mkirwa/Learning/cafe/CyberTatanka.md

 Let me know if you want this as a reusable script or want to pivot to IP reputation lookups.
 '

+`cat /dev/urandom` --- to print staff on your screen